myusername38/PawPals/README.md

 # Pawpals

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.
+The Angular-rendered pages in this project use the TypeScript language for functionality, HTML for structural purposes, and Sass for formatting and design purposes.
+See https://tarheels.live/pawpals/?page_id=142&preview=true for project architecture diagram.

 ## Development server